CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 ### Semantics

-If a semantic has a dependency on another semantic, that semantic must be defined.
+If a semantic has a dependency on another semantic, that semantic must be defined as well.
 If both `POSITION` and `POSITION_QUANTIZED` are defined, the higher precision `POSITION` will be used.
-Per-feature semantics specific to a vector geometry type are prefixed with the name of the geometry type. e.g. `POLYGON` for polygons and `POLYLINE` for polylines.
+Per-feature semantics specific to a feature type are prefixed with the name of the feature type. e.g. `POLYGON` for polygons and `POLYLINE` for polylines.

 At least one global `LENGTH` semantic must be defined.
 If `POLYGONS_LENGTH` is not defined, or zero, no polygons will be rendered.
-If `POLYLINES_LENGTH` is not defined, or zero, no polylines will be rendered.
+Likewise, if `POLYLINES_LENGTH` is not defined, or zero, no polylines will be rendered.
-Multiple geometry types may be defined in a single Vector tile using multiple `LENGTH` semantics, and in that case, all specified geometry types will be rendered.
+Multiple feature types may be defined in a single Vector tile using multiple `LENGTH` semantics, and in that case, all specified feature types will be rendered.

 #### Vector Semantics